 Administrative law judges.
 Establishes the office of administrative law proceedings (office) within the state personnel department to hear certain administrative proceedings that result in a finding of fact determining the legal rights, duties, or privileges of a party after an opportunity for an evidentiary hearing.
 Specifies the administrative proceedings over which the office has jurisdiction.
 Provides a list of agencies over whose administrative proceedings the administrative law judges from the office do not preside.
-Provides that the office shall have a director who is responsible for administrative proceedings.
+Provides that the office shall have a director who is responsible for administrative proceedings. hiring administrative law judges, and assigning administrative law judges to administrative proceedings.
 Makes conforming amendments.